chasenorman/JQuantum/README.md

 Or you can use preset functions and subroutines that are in the `QuantumFunction` class `QFT(a) //applies the quantum fourier transform`

-All of the classes given come with extensive documentation, so don't forget to take a look at it, and to see the inner workings of the quantum functions.
+All of the classes given come with extensive documentation, and I have a javadoc included, so don't forget to take a look at it, and to see the inner workings of the quantum functions.
 I worked hard on them, after all.